kissplugins/KISS-Plugin-Quick-Search/CACHE-API.md

 ## Overview

-The Plugin Quick Search intelligent caching system provides a high-performance localStorage-based caching solution that other WordPress plugins can leverage.
+The Plugin Quick Search intelligent caching system provides a high-performance localStorage-based caching solution of current Plugin statuses that other WordPress plugins can leverage.
 This document explains how to integrate with and extend the caching system.

 ## Cache Architecture